Ecommerce SEO in 6 Steps: The Ultimate Beginner’s Guide

 - It can accrue backlinks from other sites that lead to higher rankings.

-Once you know what your audience would like to see, turn it into traffic-boosting assets.
-Depending on your customers and subject matter, this can take the form of:
+Depending on your customers and subject matter, these ideas can take the form of:

 - Guides